It Could Always Be Worse

 It’s as if the words I speak are instantly discredited.

-The phrase brings shame to a circumstance that already carries with it guilt.
+It’s a phrase that adds shame to a circumstance that already carries guilt.

 I’m not naïve to what is happening around me.